sara-nl/griddocs/source/Pages/Practices/wms2creamce.rst

 .. _glitece:

 *********************
-Grids jobs via direct creamce submission: an alternative to WMS
+Grids jobs via direct creamce submission using glite-ce
 *********************

 The Workload Management System (WMS) is no longer officially supported.
 It is therefore